UKRI Economic and Social Research Council logo

 Impact

-The team will co-develop a series of tools with residents and staff living across five different retirement communities in the UK to support older adults making the move to a retirement community.
+The team has co-developed a series of tools with residents and staff living across five different retirement communities in the UK to support older adults making the move to a retirement community.

-These tools could be accessed independently by older adults and staff through the ARCO website, but they could also be integrated into existing support packages offered by retirement communities.
+These tools can be accessed independently by older adults and staff through the ARCO website, or integrated into existing support packages offered by retirement communities.

 • A video to be co-created with residents where existing residents talk through their experience of moving and what helped them.